Read Mia’s Washington Post article about special needs parenthood and leadership!

-Before cutting her teeth as a freelancer, Mia worked in health communications roles for large non- and for-profit organizations such as Save the Children, AIDS Healthcare Foundation, Aetna, and UnitedHealth Group.
+Before her twins were born, Mia worked in health communications roles for large non- and for-profit organizations such as Save the Children, AIDS Healthcare Foundation, Aetna, and UnitedHealth Group.

 Balancing Career With a Special Needs Child

 Take Mindful Return's Balancing Career with a Special Needs Child to navigate the path toward becoming a working parent of a premature, intellectually or developmentally disabled, and/or medically fragile child.

 E-course for Dads